ISHLT2026: Industry Symposia - Wednesday

 The Science of Temperature-Controlled Lung Preservation

-Ramiro Fernandez II, MD, Baylor College of Medicine, Houston, TX USA
+Ramiro Fernandez, MD, Baylor College of Medicine, Houston, TX USA

 Overcoming Logistical Challenges with Precision Lung Preservation

-Eugene Golts, MD, UC San Diego Health, San Diego, CA USA
+Eugene Golts, MD, University of California San Diego Health System, San Diego, CA USA

 Innovation at the Intersection of Lung Procurement and Preservation

-Asishana Osho, MD, Massachusetts General Brigham, Boston, MA USA
+Asishana Osho, MD, MPH, Massachusetts General Hospital, Boston, MA USA

 Evolving Technologies for Early CLAD Diagnosis